aya-cs22/alx-higher_level_programming/README.md

-This a  higher level programming
+This is a  higher level programming